drachenwald/autobaelfyr/_issues/2023-07/100-assassins-at-strawberry-raid.md

 ---
-title: From their Highnesses
+title: A Tale of Assassins at the Castle (report from Strawberry Raid)
+author: Lord Alex of Long Riston
 feed: 2023-07-04
 ---

-### A Tale of Assassins at the Castle (report from Strawberry Raid)

 Let all be warned!
 For there comes tales of assassins lurking in the Shire of Dun In Mara.